marcodeltutto/UBXSecAna/README.md

 source run_maker.sh  # Runs the Makes on the three input files downloaded above source analyse.sh    # Runs the Analyse on the three lighter files produced by the Makes
 ```

+## How to change the selection in order to make validation plots
+To add or remove a cut, open Main/Maker.cxx.
+A list of cuts is around line 1460.
+Line 1460 is commented out and show an example of an additional cut.
+If uncommented, the selection will select only contained tracks.